Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Conclusion

 \section{Conclusion}

 In this paper, we proposed an algorithm for solving time-varying SDPs based on a path-following predictor-corrector scheme for the Burer--Monteiro factorization.
-The restriction to a horizontal space ensures the invertibility of the linearized KKT conditions under standard regularity assumptions on the TV-SDP problem, thus leading to a well-defined path-following procedure with rigorous error bounds on the distance from the optimal trajectory.
-Preliminary numerical experiments on a time-varying version of the Max-Cut SDP relaxation suggest that our algorithm is competitive both in terms of runtime and accuracy when compared to the application of standard interior point methods.
+The restriction to a horizontal space ensures that the linearized KKT conditions system is uniquely solvable under standard regularity assumptions on the TV-SDP problem, thus leading to a well-defined path-following procedure with rigorous error bounds on the distance from the optimal trajectory.
+Preliminary numerical experiments on a time-varying version of the max-cut SDP relaxation suggest that our algorithm is competitive both in terms of runtime and accuracy when compared to the application of standard IPMs.
 Future work should explore the applicability and relative merits of our approach in further applications.